ABOUT / A PROPOS

 We're lucky to already have many fruit and nut trees so we can harvest and enjoy them now, but we'll be planting more in the winter to replace fallen or old ones.

-We have two chickens (Thelma and Louise), four Indian Runner ducks (Lady D, Marlon, Nemo and Marley), and we plan to get two alpacas and two goats.
+We have two chickens (Thelma and Louise), four Indian Runner ducks (Lady D, Marlon, Nemo and Marley), and we two alpacas (Denver and Alpacino.

 THE TINY HOUSE

 In August 2020, we finally got our Tiny House from the amazingly talented team at Baluchon, near Nantes.